A team of volunteers is launching a fresh campaign in an attempt to find a much-loved cat who went missing in Torquay more than three years ago.

 No owner came forward and an appeal on social media raised enough money to cover the vet fees which have cost more than £3,000 so far.

-Lazarus is being cared for by one of the charity’s cat fosterers, and is due to have his final surgery on his jaw.
+Lazarus is being cared for by one of the charity’s cat fosterers, and is due to have his final surgery on his jaw in early January.

 Torbay Weekly Newsletter